PADL/TktBridgeAP/README.md

 AD configuration
 ----------------

-The Heimdal KDC needs to share a secret with Active Directory.
-It does so by appearing to Active Directory as a Read Only Domain Controller (RODC).
-Create the RODC TGS and machine accounts as an administrator using the following LDIF:
+The Heimdal KDC will appear to Active Directory as a Read Only Domain Controller (RODC), even though it does not implement any domain controller functionality.
+Use `ldapadd` to create the RODC TGS and machine accounts as an administrator per the following:

 ```
 dn: CN=krbtgt_TktBridgeAP,CN=Users,DC=kerb,DC=padl,DC=com